Mulla Powinda

 Mullah Powindah used the Tochi Valley of North Waziristan as his centre of operations and incited people from the area to revolt in Jihad against the British.
-He became known first as the Selani Mulla and later as Mulla Powinda rather than by his rarely used real name of Mohiuddin."He was not a scholar in real terms but was familiar with the main tenets of Islam, and due to his closeness with the clergy came to be known as a Mullah.
-He was a revolutionary National leader and even the staunchest and most unwilling Wazir and Mahsud tribesmen supported him and united on his call.
+He became known first as the Selani Mulla and later as Mulla Powinda rather than by his rarely used real name of Mohiuddin."

-Mulla Powinda did Bai'ath from Mulla Muhammad Anwar of Tirah under the Qadiriyyah Tariqa.
-His teacher was Maulana Hamzullah Wazir who also was a prominent mujahed of his time.
-Along with religious teachings, Mulla Powinda also received military training from Maulana Hamzullah Wazir.

 Clash with the British

 The British did not like his increasing popularity.
 They were already aware of the resistance from the Wazirs.
 In 1894, 2,000 Mahsud youths had raided the British Cantonment, of the Durand Force and the mastermind of the raid, was this Mullah Pawinda and the field commander of the Lashkar was an Abdur Rahman Khel Mahsud named Jaggar British losses at the hand of these Mujahideen in Wana were still fresh in their minds.
 After this incident, a Mr. Bruce was named the Political Agent to the South Waziristan agency.
 He had already played a major role in the success of the Sandeman policy in Balochistan.

 However, Bruce knew it would be difficult to handle the tribes.
 Unlike Balochistan; where sardars wield the power, whereas in the Mahsud and Wazir tribes had power in the Jirga; where every single youth was an important member.
 As soon as Bruce was appointed, a group of five Wazirs assassinated the British officer in charge of the constructions and communications department.
 Bruce pressured the Maliks to bring forward the accused in a Jirga and punish them.
 The Mahsud tribe yielded under pressure and brought forward the five accused.
 They were each given seven years imprisonment.

 When Mulla Powindah learned of this, he understood it as an act of submitting to the authority of the British.
 He announced that no one was to carry out this punishment.
 At this, the public surrounded the abodes of each of the Maliks who had announced the punishment.
 Three of them were executed for treason and the other two vanished fearing their lives.
 Along with this, Mulla Powinda also sent a letter to the political agent Mr. Brucc through his trusted nephew Mulla Abdul Hakeem.
 In the letter, he told the Political Agent to release the five tribesmen.
 At the time of receiving the letter.
 Mr. Bruce was again planning to recapture areas outside Wana.
 In the same letter Mulla Powinda also told him to stay clear of Wana.